w33zl/GE-Toolbox/SplineTools.md

 6. Tab into Edit Mode, goto the menu *Curve>Set Spline Type>NURBS*

 The sixth and final step is only needed if your spline in GE has the Spline Type "Cubic".

+## Spline to CSV (.csv text file)

+### Usage
+1. Select spline node in GE
+2. Execute script "*Spline 2 CSV*" (for keyboard shortcut, check [GE-HAM](https://github.com/w33zl/GE-Hotkeys-and-Macros))
+3. A file dialog is shown where you should choose a filename for the output .csv file
+4. Open your 3D editor of choice and import the .csv file
+5. Refer to the documentation for your specific 3D editor for instructions on how to import a CSV file

+*__Important__: The file dialog in step three will not give you a warning if you provide a filename of an existing file, however the script will abort the execution with a warning message.
+If you then choose to run the script again with the same filename the file **will be overwritten**.*